Krinhj/meme-matcher/docs/PRD.md

 1. Launch the desktop app: `python app.py` (no web interface; a window opens immediately).
 2. The webcam feed starts automatically (live-only, no upload mode).
 3. The viewer loads `memes_index.json`, pre-renders each meme panel, and then runs FER on every _N_th frame (configurable via `--analyze-interval`).
-4. The emotion vector from the most confident face is compared against the cached meme vectors; if the best cosine score clears the `--similarity-threshold`, that meme is shown, otherwise the placeholder stays visible.
+4. The viewer averages the last `--smoothing-window` emotion vectors to cut down jitter, then compares the smoothed vector against the cached meme vectors; if the best cosine score clears the `--similarity-threshold`, that meme is shown, otherwise the placeholder stays visible.
 5. The window renders:
    - Left/Top half: live webcam preview with an overlay that states the latest meme match or “none yet”.
    - Right/Bottom half: current matched meme or the friendly "No meme matched yet" placeholder.